oduameh/node-course/docs/Instructions/running-the-node.md

 :::note

-If you are using amd64 CPU architecture, make sure and grab the right binary from the [releases](https://github.com/intersectmbo/cardano-node/releases) page rather than the Armada Alliance arm binary in the instructions.
+If you are using the amd64 CPU architecture, ensure you download the correct binary from the [releases](https://github.com/intersectmbo/cardano-node/releases) page, rather than the Armada Alliance arm binary specified in the instructions.

 :::